MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/essentials.md

 ---
 # Identity essentials for multi-tenant defense organizations

-Zero Trust architecture is emerging as a key strategy for ensuring the integrity and confidentiality of sensitive information in defense organizations.
+Zero trust architecture is emerging as a key strategy for ensuring the integrity and confidentiality of sensitive information in defense organizations.
 Identity is a foundational pillar of Zero Trust.
-It's important to understand how Azure AD serves as a critical component in implementing a Zero Trust model.
+It's important to understand how Azure AD serves as a critical component in implementing a zero trust model.
 Understanding its core concepts and functionalities is imperative before delving into the practical aspects of building a Zero Trust environment.
 The following guide provides essential insights into Azure AD, tailored specifically to defense scenarios.

 ## Azure AD tenant